appaaron/pdf-signature-count/README.md

 Project Title
-One Paragraph of project description goes here
+A PowerShell utility that will return all PDFs in directory path along with the count of signatures contained within each PDF file find.
+The results will be saved to a .csv file.
+The primary purpose of this tool is for looking at PDFs that should be signed to verify that at least one signature is counted in each file.

+After the .csv file is created, the application associated with opening .csv files (e.g. Excel), will launch and open the results.
+The CSV file is saved in the current users profile.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Prerequisites
-What things you need to install the software and how to install them

-Give examples
+Tested on Windows 10 64-bit OS w/ builtin Powershell version 5.

 Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system
+1. Download the two files in the files library to the same location on your computer.
+2. Run the pdf-signature-count.ps1 file in PowerShell.
+You may be prompted to allow the script to run.
+Choose "Yes" if prompted.
+3. Choose a folder to look for PDFs.
+All pdfs found in this folder and all subfolders will be searched for signatures.

 Built With
 PowerShell